Lucyxu0916/2022-msia423-Xu-Ziru-project/README.md

 #### Machine learning performance metric
 The following metrics will be used to assess the model’s performance prior to deployment:

-1) Mean Absolute Error(MAE): MAE calculates the average absolute difference between actual and predicted values.
+1) Mean Absolute Error Percentage(MAPE): MAE calculates the average absolute difference between actual and predicted values divide by actual value.

 2) Mean Squared Error(MSE): MSE calculates the average squared difference between actual and predicted values.